 (v) The interaction of the PSS with changes in Active Power shall be tested by application of a +0.5Hz frequency injection to the governor while the Synchronous Generating Unit is selected to Frequency Sensitive Mode.

 (vi) If the Synchronous Power Generating Module is of the Pumped Storage type then the step tests shall be carried out, with and without the PSS, in the pumping mode in addition to the generating mode.
+In the case of a Synchronous Electricity Storage Module the tests shall be carried out with and without the PSS in both importing and exporting modes of operation.

 (vii) Where the Bilateral Agreement requires that the PSS is in service at a specified loading level additional testing witnessed by The Company will be required during the commissioning process before the Synchronous Power Generating Module may exceed this output level.